How to make Buffer loop endlessly.

-To recap: Loop buffer using IFTTT.
+To recap: Loop Buffer using IFTTT.
 It’s free.

 Make sure your 10 tweets are rock solid.
 Make sure you change them every day so they don’t repeat.
-Unless, of course, you fork over the well-worth-it $9 to Buffer and get 100 Tweets instead of the free 10 that they give you.
+Unless, of course, you fork over the well-worth-it $9 to Buffer and get 100 Tweets instead of the free 10 they give you.